NinaPaljakkaCargo/javascript-challenge/README.md

 # Javascript-Challenge : Website containing data of UFO-Sightings, Level 1
 -----------------------------
 Summary
-- Using HTML, CSS, and JavaScript to create an easy-to-read table containing the information from a large dataset.
+- Using HTML, CSS, and JavaScript to create an easy-to-read table containing the information from a large dataset with information from UFO sightings.

 - UFO-level-1 : completed files below contain code for level 1 JS assignment
   - Files Included